nsi88/full-stack-recruitment-test-master/FOLLOW-UP.md

 ### Q) If you had more time, what further improvements or new features would you add?

-* Displaying details about validation errors.
+* Display details about validation errors.
 Now it's just a message, that something went wrong.

-* Try to replace nock package with included to jest mock feature.

 * Make a common arrow component instead of two svg icons.

+* Replace nock package with included to jest mock feature.

+* Build the server API documentation.

 ### Q) Which parts are you most proud of?
 And why?

-I've finally tried jest.
+I've finally tried `jest`.
 Had no time on my current work to do it.
 I've met an interesting problem with it.
 Jest expects node_modules to be transpiled.
 But backpack components are not.